IORoot/HouseQuests_wiki/docs/Features/property.md

 # 🏡 Property

+<iframe width="100%" class="h-96" src="https://www.youtube.com/embed/epHa-SaD4Lg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 `Right Drawer > Property`

-After clicking a marker the right drawer will open and the app will open on the property tab to present the main information of that location.
+After clicking a marker the right drawer will open and the app will open on the property tab to present the main information about that location.

 ## 🪪 Title and ID

-In bold text at the top you will see the title and headline of the property advert written by the estate agent.
+In the bold text at the top, you will see the title and headline of the property advert written by the estate agent.
 This is then followed by a sub-title underneath in small text that shows the source and numerical ID of that property.

 This source will be either Zoopla, Rightmove or OnTheMarket.